This week could well be looked back upon as the week that changed football in this country forever.

 The argument put forward against this is that the FA jointly sanctioned the winter break, which they did.
 However, it was also agreed by all Premier League clubs at the time of agreeing the winter break that the FA Cup 4th Round replays would occur on a date that coincided with it.

-All clubs brought into that.
+All clubs bought into that.

 Under normal circumstances the FA would discipline a club that fielded ineligible players or deliberately fielded an understrength team, and the outcome of that discipline would normally result in the offending club being disqualified from the FA Cup.
 This seems unlikely to happen to Liverpool.